-To avoid over-lubrication:
+To avoid over lubrication:

 - 1. Don't lubricate if the base line reading and base line sound quality is maintained. - 2.
-When lubricating, use just enough lubricant to reduce the amplitude or bring the ultrasonic reading to baseline. - 3.
+When lubricating, use just enough lubricant to bring the ultrasonic reading to baseline. - 3.
 As mentioned above, use caution.
 Some lubricants will need time to uniformly cover the bearing surfaces.